followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseChart/1 Configuration/adaptiveLayout/keepLabels.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether or not [point labels]({basewidgetpath}/Configuration/commonSeriesSettings/label) should be kept when the layout is adapting.
+Specifies whether [point labels]({basewidgetpath}/Configuration/commonSeriesSettings/label) should be kept when the widget adapts the layout.
 <!--/shortDescription-->

 <!--fullDescription-->